Zest-studi-o/P01-Allotment-gardens/README.md

     ![Contact us mockup](docs/contact-page-mockup.png)

 - **Thank you page.**
-  - Once the form is submitted successfully the page thanks and redirects the user to the home page in 10s.
+  - Once the form is submitted successfully the page thanks and redirects the user to the home page in 10 seconds.
   - Thank you pages are known to provide a good user experience as they confirm the form submission and thank the users for their time, creating a positive feeling.
     ![Thank you](docs/thank-you.png)